-Diane is a Principal Lecturer in Environmental Health/Biology; she has keen interests in the fields of environment and biotechnology.
+Diane is an Associate Professor in Environmental Health/Biology; she has keen interests in the fields of environment and biotechnology.
 She is the programme leader of MSc Environmental Pollution Control which is accredited by the Institution of Environmental Sciences.
 Diane is the Honorary Secretary of the Committee of the Heads of Environmental Sciences in the UK and a Fellow of the Institution of Environmental Sciences.
 She is also a Committee Member of the Society of Chemical Industry London Region Group.

 Her reserach focuses on the role of microorganisms in pollution control and bioremediation.